Optimal Conformal Prediction under Epistemic Uncertainty: Introduction

 \section{Introduction}

-Modern neural networks are widely deployed in safety-critical applications, where quantifying predictive uncertainty is crucial.
-Uncertainty is typically modeled probabilistically, for example, by predicting a single first-order (label) probability distribution using a softmax output in classification.
-Such predictions are often unreliable \citep{guo2017calibration} and fail to distinguish between two distinct sources of uncertainty, commonly known as \emph{aleatoric} and \emph{epistemic} uncertainty \citep{hora1996aleatory}.
-Roughly speaking, aleatoric uncertainty (AU) arises from inherent randomness in the data (which is irreducible), whereas epistemic uncertainty (EU) stems from the model's lack of knowledge and can, in principle, be reduced \citep{hullermeier2021aleatoric}.
-In contrast to first-order approaches, second-order representations can capture both AU and EU.
-These representations come in two main forms: credal sets, which are convex sets of plausible first-order distributions \citep{walley1991statistical, zaffalon2002naive, caprio2024credal, caprio2024credalbayesian, wang2024credal}, and second-order probability distributions, which are distributions over first-order distributions (e.g., evidential models \citep{sensoy2018evidential} or Bayesian neural networks \citep{neal2012bayesian} and their approximations via variational inference \citep{blundell2015weight}, Monte Carlo Dropout \citep{gal2016dropout}, deep ensembles \citep{lakshminarayanan2017simple}, and Laplace approximation \citep{daxberger2021laplace}).
-Despite their advantages, second-order representations lack a formal notion of reliability in the uncertainties they express.
+Modern neural networks are widely deployed in safety-critical applications, where reliable uncertainty quantification is essential.
+In practice, uncertainty is typically modeled probabilistically, for instance, using a probabilistic classifier (e.g., a neural network with a softmax output), which predicts a label distribution for each input.
+Not only are such predictions often miscalibrated \citep{guo2017calibration}, but they also fail to distinguish between two distinct sources of uncertainty, commonly known as \emph{aleatoric} and \emph{epistemic} uncertainty \citep{hora1996aleatory, hullermeier2021aleatoric}.
+Aleatoric uncertainty arises from inherent randomness in the data and is irreducible, whereas epistemic uncertainty reflects the learner's lack of knowledge and can, in principle, be reduced.
+More expressive representations of uncertainty that are able to capture both aleatoric and epistemic uncertainty exist in two main forms: credal sets, which are convex sets of plausible probability distributions over labels \citep{walley1991statistical, zaffalon2002naive, caprio2024credal, caprio2024credalbayesian, wang2024credal, lohr2025credal, nguyen2025credal, hofman2026efficient}, and second-order distributions, which are distributions over label distributions \citep{neal2012bayesian, blundell2015weight, daxberger2021laplace, sensoy2018evidential}.
+Despite their appealing properties, such representations lack a formal notion of reliability in the uncertainties they express.

+Formal reliability guarantees are provided by conformal prediction (CP) \citep{vovk2022algorithmic}, a framework for uncertainty representation based on set-valued predictions: rather than returning a single label, CP outputs a set of plausible labels.
+Such prediction sets are practical objects for risk-averse decision-making, as highlighted by \citet{pmlr-v267-kiyani25a}.
+Importantly, CP guarantees marginal coverage, that is, on average, over a random draw of the data, the true label is contained in the predicted set with the user-specified probability.
+This guarantee is distribution-free, holds in finite samples, and is agnostic to the underlying predictive model, requiring only a set of holdout calibration data that are exchangeable with the future test data.
+Conformal risk control (CRC) \citep{angelopoulos2022conformal} proposes similar distribution-free guarantees to control an arbitrary user-defined risk function\,---\,it ensures that risk is upper bounded for the future test point.
+CP is a particular case of CRC with set-valued prediction and miscoverage risk.